 How much does a license cost?
 The FCC charges $35 and the license is valid for ten years.
 The license examiner typically charges $15.
 Alameda County occasionally provides the exam and license for free!

 How do I check in on the weekly net?
-Net check in occurs every Wednesday at 1900 hrs (7pm) on W6RGG 147.240+ (PL 107.2) or 444.200 (PL 107.2), or via AllStarLink node 57728.
+Net check in occurs every Wednesday at 1900 hrs (7pm) on W6RGG 147.240+ (PL 107.2) or 440.200 (PL 107.2), or via AllStarLink node 57728.
+Sworn members check in by their callsign suffix group, then local ARES and RACES members, then guests.
+If you make a mistake, don't worry!
+You'll get the hang of it.